ebelenwaf/raspberry_prov/README.md

 ## Getting started
 This instruction will get the project up and running on your local machine.
 There are three folders contained in the raspberry_prov folder.
 These folders are described below:

 * babelt_work: Contains code that extracts events from ctf stream file located in `ctf/` and converts these events to PROV-DM format.
+Also contains code for storing provenance into neo4j database.
-* ctf: contains metadata and stream file.
+* ctf: contains metadata and stream file fromt trace collection.
-* prov2neo4j: contains code for storing PROV-DM trace in Neo4j graph database.